OleSkaar/Plunder/Index/Inventory.md

 Examples: Food, water, torches, oil lantern, camping gear, dry firewood.

 ## Notches
 When an expendable item is used, or an item is damaged, it gains a Notch.
 When an item receives three Notches, it is depleted or destroyed.
-Notches can be cleared for 10% of the original cost per dot.
+Notches can be cleared for 10% of the original item cost per dot.

 - **Weapons and armor:** Weapons gain Notches on Fumbles (rolling a natural 1 on use).
 Armors gain Notches when protecting from Wounds.
 - **Ammunition:** After a fight, roll a d6.
 On 4-6, mark a Notch on the ammunition.